Hooleymass/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The _puts function takes a pointer to a string as its argument and iterates through the string character by character, printing each character to stdout using the putchar function.
 It then prints a new line character to signal the end of the string.

 ## Arguments
-str: A pointer to the string to be printed.
+`str`: A pointer to the string to be printed.
 ## Example
 ```c
 char *str = "I do not fear computers.
 I fear the lack of them - Isaac Asimov";